 China has had a long-term reprocessing policy since the 1980s, with a rationale based primarily on concerns of a uranium supply shortage.
-China's reprocessing plans call for the extraction of the remaining uranium and the plutonium produced during reactor operation from spent fuel, and use them to fabricate nuclear fuel for use in fast breeder reactors.
+China's reprocessing plans call for the extraction of the remaining uranium and the plutonium produced during reactor operation from spent fuel, and the use of recovered U and Pu to fabricate nuclear fuel for use in fast breeder reactors.
 The high-level waste from reprocessing will be vitrified and disposed of at a permanent waste disposal site.
-Although China is moving forward to develop its large-scale commercial reprocessing site and its fast reactor R&D program, the long-term construction period, huge investments involved, technology immaturity, and various other uncertainties make the actual date and other details of the planned reprocessing and fast reactor programs still unforeseeable.
-Once China starts its reprocessing pilot program, however, high-level wastes and will be produced from reprocessing.
-The pilot reprocessing plant aims to reprocess 50 tons of spent fuel per year initially.
+Although China is moving forward to develop its large-scale commercial reprocessing site and its fast reactor research and development (R&D) program, the long-term construction period required, huge investments involved, technology immaturity, and various other uncertainties make the actual date and other details of the planned reprocessing and fast reactor programs still unforeseeable.
+Once China starts its reprocessing pilot program, however, high-level wastes will be produced from reprocessing.
+The pilot reprocessing plant aims to initially reprocess 50 tons of spent fuel per year.